kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 For MachinePools that directly manage infrastructure without creating Machine resources, the MachinePool controller will need to implement logic similar to the Machine controller to propagate taints to Nodes.
 This includes handling both `OnInitialization` and `Always` taints, applying the tracking annotation, and managing taint lifecycle.

 It's worth noting that the MachinePool controller as of today does not implement label or annotation propagation, so taint propagation represents a new capability for this controller.
-Additionally the MachinePool controller should not remove the `node.cluster.x-k8s.io/uninitialized` taint, as this responsibility falls to the Machine controller to ensure consistent initialization semantics across all Machine resources.
+Additionally the MachinePool controller should not remove the `node.cluster.x-k8s.io/uninitialized` taint if the MachinePool uses Machines, as this responsibility then falls to the Machine controller to ensure consistent initialization semantics across all Machine resources.

 ##### Changes to the Cluster topology, MachineSet and MachineDeployment controllers

-The Cluster's topology controller will properly calculate and in-place propagate the new introduced taint fields down to the ControlPlane object (if it complies with the optional contract part), MachineDeployment and/or MachinePool resources.
+The Cluster's topology controller will properly calculate and in-place propagate the newly introduced taint fields down to the ControlPlane object (if it complies with the optional contract part), MachineDeployment and/or MachinePool resources.

-The MachineDeployment and MachineSet controllers will watch their associated `MachineSpec` for updates to the `spec.taints` field and update their owned objects objects (MachineSet or Machine) to reflect the new values.
+The MachineDeployment and MachineSet controllers will watch their associated `MachineSpec` for updates to the `spec.taints` field and update their owned objects (MachineSet or Machine) to reflect the new values.

 This should be done similar to how the existing in-place mutable fields like `ReadinessGates`, `NodeDrainTimeout`, etc. for a Machine are handled today.